Chapter 7: Promoting Good Health and Wellness

 Every day an informal, observation-based quick health check should be performed on every child (before the parent/caregiver leaves).

-“In a child care setting where lots of people are coming at the same time, it is hard to take a moment with each child.
-However, this welcoming routine can establish many things and is a good child development policy.
-This contact will help [teachers] better understand each child, help the children feel comfortable and good about themselves, reduce the spread of illness by excluding children with obvious signs of illness, and foster better communications with [families].”[9]
+“In a child care setting where lots of people are coming and going at the same time, it is hard to take a moment with each child.
+However, establishing a welcoming routine builds positive relationships with both the child and their families it is good child development policy to have.
+This contact will help [teachers] better understand each child, help the children feel comfortable and good about themselves, reduce the spread of illness by excluding children with obvious signs of illness, and foster better communications with families.”[14]

 Early childhood educators should use their knowledge about what is normal for each child to identify any concerns about the child’s well-being, it is not an attempt to formally diagnose illness.
 The purpose of daily health checks is not to identify reasons for excluding children from the center.
 Instead, they are meant to address any concerns noticed during the health check, which may, in some cases, warrant considerations for excluding children to ensure their well-being and safety.